 6. Train Your Learners To Seek Direction From Their Peers Before Coming To You

 By encouraging learners to ask questions among themselves, you are teaching them to work together and not to always depend on the teacher.
+It’s helpful to use listening skills activities to teach your students how to listen to each other effectively.

 7. Optimize Seating Arrangement